Where to Eat and Drink in St. George

 After spending time in Italy, France, Amsterdam and England, the owners brought the experience of European cafés to St. George.
 When you come to FeelLove, you walk into a different world.

 The owners considered every detail in design and décor, from the wooden ceilings, to the chandeliers, to the floor’s tile mosaic.
-The original coffee shop is on Riverside Drive, but the Feelloves plan to open a second location in Ancestor Square at the end of August 2020.
-The new location will be a bistro/café, but will still offer customers all of their favorite drinks.
+The original coffee shop is on Riverside Drive, but the Feelloves opened a second location in Ancestor Square.

 King’s Landing Bistro